Adam-Color/AppUsageGUI/docs/install_macos.md

 * double-click the .dmg to open it
 * agree to the [license](../LICENSE.txt)
 * drag the "AppUsageGUI" folder to the "Applications" folder
+* if asked to replace another folder, agree to do so

 ## Running on macOS:
 >[!warning]